-This programme is designed for the purpose of giving refuge to researchers in the mathematical sciences who have to leave their country of residence.
+This programme is designed for the purpose of giving refuge to researchers in the mathematical sciences who have had to leave their country of residence.
 The aim is not only to offer participants a safe home but also to enable them to continue their work and start new scientific collaborations in the UK.
 Participants can be hosted for up to 12 months in the UK whilst on the programme.

 Subscribe for the latest updates on events and news

 INI is a creative collaborative space which is occupied by up to fifty-five mathematical scientists at any one time (and many more when there is a workshop).
 Some of them may not have met before and others may not realise the relevance of other research to their own work.